parsimo2010/parsimo2010.github.io/index.md

 # To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

 layout: home
-title: Hello
+title: My Home Page
 author_profile: true
 ---

 Below you will see some posts I wrote.
-I hope you like them.
+I hope you like them!